-The University Library is the second largest university library in England outside the copyright
+The University Library is the second largest in England outside of copyright

 It has a total stock of over 2.7 million items.
 The Library is a founder member of the twenty-strong Consortium of University Research Libraries in the UK.
 Together these libraries' holdings are greater than that of the British Library and account for a large proportion of the total national university library holdings.